-- (1) The municipality may erect a notice board at the entrance to or in the immediate vicinity of a public amenity, on which any of the following are displayed- - (a) The times, dates and conditions of entry and activities that may be undertaken or those that are prohibited; - (b) the fees payable; and

-- (c) a notice of closure referred to in section 4(4). - (2) No person other than an official or other person authorised to do so in this by-law may move or alter the contents of, and no person may deface or otherwise tamper with a notice board erected by the municipality. - (3) A notice posted by municipality in terms of subsection (1) may contain graphic representations to convey meaning.
+- (1) The municipality may erect a notice board at the entrance to or in the immediate vicinity of a public amenity, on which any of the following are displayed: - (a) The times, dates and conditions of entry and activities that may be undertaken; - (b) the fees payable; and - (c) a notice of closure referred to in $\underline{section 4}(4)$. - (2) No person other than an official or other person authorised to do so in this by-law may move or alter the contents of, and no person may deface or otherwise tamper with a notice board erected by the municipality. - (3) A notice posted by municipality in terms of subsection (1) may contain a graphic representation to convey meaning. - (4) A person who contravenes any of the provisions of this section commits an offence.